Cyclic Vomiting Syndrome

 There are many conditions that can cause nausea and vomiting.
 When a child has CVS, he or she will have a pattern (cycle) of severe vomiting attacks that occur on a regular basis, followed by periods of normal health and no vomiting.

 CVS may have four distinct phases:

 - Prodrome – This is a "warning" phase that signals an attack is coming.
 Some patients have symptoms during this phase, such as nausea, stomach pain, headache, or anxiety.
-This is seen in up to 60% of patients.

 - Vomiting – This is when the attack--vomiting or retching (gagging)--is taking place.
 This could last up to a day or more.